PROJECTS

 We stayed in beautiful, privately-owned boutique hotels in the Vedado neighborhood, traveled around Havana in 1950s classic cars with drivers, and ate in privately-owned restaurants known as "paladares."
 We enjoyed a walking tour of Old Havana, learned about Afro-Cuban culture and music, experienced Cuban cigars, practiced our salsa dancing, and some of us even went to a baseball game!

 This trip is great for working professionals, philanthropists, policy advocates, academics, students, and retirees alike.
 The Cuba experience with Art of Diplomacy Tours is perfect for policy-minded individuals who want to engage with the Cuban people and learn about Cuban culture and the arts, U.S.-Cuba relations and history, as well as healthcare, education, religion, trade, and the private sector in Cuba.
-The groups are small, and the carefully curated agenda can be tailored to meet the interests of our travelers.
+The groups are small, and the agenda can be tailored to meet the interests of our travelers.
 Participants also have the opportunity to bring donations of school supplies and over-the-counter medicines to support the Cuban people.